DesmondThema/laravel-vue-ecommerce/README.md

 6. Generate application key
 `php artisan key:generate
 `
-7. Create database
+7. Create database.
 Create an empty database for your project using the database tools you prefer (My favorite is SequelPro for mac).
 In the .env file fill in your database credentials
 8. Stripe intergration
  Head over to [Stripe](https://stripe.com/en-gb-us), create a free account and copy your secret keys.
 In the .env file put in your stripe key and stripe skey.
+ `STRIPE_KEY=your_key`.
+ `STRIPE_SECRET=your_secret_key`.
+9. Set Stateful domain.
+ `SANCTUM_STATEFUL_DOMAIN=`.
+ This will allow Sanctum to authenticate SPA, should be the domain you are running this project on, eg 127.0.0.1:8000 or desmond.test
-9. Migrate the database
+11. Migrate the database
 `php artisan migrate:fresh`
 10. Link Storage
 `php artisan storage:link`